 The numbers are daunting and difficult to fathom, but we know God created each one of these women and children in His image, and He has placed us in a position to respond to these urgent needs.

-World Vision has pledged to spend $3 billion worldwide on mother and child health programs in the next five years.
-We’re investing particularly in the critical first 1,000 days of a child’s life — from conception through age 2 — when the right nutrition and health interventions can have life-altering implications on a child’s ability to grow physically and mentally.
+World Vision is investing particularly in the critical first 1,000 days of a child’s life — from conception through age 2 — when the right nutrition and health interventions can have life-altering implications on a child’s ability to grow physically and mentally.

 World Vision’s approach is founded on evidence-based, cost-effective practices that address the primary causes of mother and child death and illness.

 World Vision recognizes that the ability to sustain positive behaviors is greatly influenced by the support of each individual’s surroundings.
 Our programs work with households, communities, and health systems to: